h4wl/l5r/input/water-spells.md

 - Duration: 5 minutes
 - Raises: Range (+50’ per Raise), Duration (+1 minute per Raise), Special (affect non-samurai, see description)

-This spell was originally devised by battle shugenja of the Kitsu and Iuchi families, and remains a favorite among<br>
+This spell was originally devised by battle shugenja of the Kitsu and Iuchi families, and remains a favorite among them.
-them.
 It infuses a military unit with the fowing speed and relentless strength of Water, allowing the soldiers to move more quickly and strike more powerfully on the battlefeld.
-The caster chooses one group of allies (up to roughly a squadron) to receive this blessing; all troops in that unit may move as though their Water is 1 Rank higher and are considered to have a Strength 1 Rank higher for the duration of the spell.<br>
+The caster chooses one group of allies (up to roughly a squadron) to receive this blessing; all troops in that unit may move as though their Water is 1 Rank higher and are considered to have a Strength 1 Rank higher for the duration of the spell.

 This spell normally only benefts samurai, but a skilled caster can extend to the blessing to cover other allies.
-Two<br>
-Raises will allow the spell to affect non-samurai humans (e.g. ashigaru), while four Raises will allow it to affect non-human allies such as Naga or Ratlings.<br>
+Two Raises will allow the spell to affect non-samurai humans (e.g. ashigaru), while four Raises will allow it to affect non-human allies such as Naga or Ratlings.

 This spell may also be used to affect Mass Battle scenarios.
-Each casting of the spell during a Mass Battle<br>
-awards a bonus equal to the caster’s Water Ring to the total of the commanding general’s next Battle Skill roll to<br>
-determine winning or losing.
+Each casting of the spell during a Mass Battle awards a bonus equal to the caster’s Water Ring to the total of the commanding general’s next Battle Skill roll to determine winning or losing.

 ### The Mirror's Smile
 - Ring/Mastery: Water 4 (Kolat)